 - Pregnant women need to avoid certain foods, especially in the 1st trimester.
 So I always recommend sticking to a pregnancy-safe diet, but it is ok to have some sweets.
 Indulging occasionally for a few weeks in the first trimester is unlikely to increase the risk of gestational diabetes.

 In general, moderation is key during the holiday season, but it is also OK to relax and enjoy during this joyful time of year.
-Happy Holidays!
+Happy holidays from the entire team at our Arizona Fertility Clinic!